esiqveland/subsound/README.md

 ## TODO:
  - [X] Playback support
+ - [ ] Fix heavy blinking in UI
+   - [ ] on play from album
+   - [ ] on play from starred list when nothing is already playing
  - [X] Media players support (lock screens) for Android
  - [X] Media players support (lock screens) for ios
  - [ ] Queue support
+ - [ ] Start up the background play task after a crash (or in general it is not running anymore)
  - [X] cache artwork
  - [X] download files
  - [\] cache files